 #3 Don’t Be Afraid to Walk Away

-My friend and I took a tannery tour to understand how quality leather is produced.
-We discovered that the process is long, involved, stark and smelly.
+We took a tannery tour to understand how quality leather is produced and discovered that the process is long, involved, stark and smelly.
 (I recommend tipping extra for the nana leaves to mask the stench.)

 For the final leg of the tour, we were led to a showroom displaying any leather and craftsman product you could want… jackets, bags, poufs, hand-woven rugs, and other authentic décor items.
 Although I showed interest in the leather poufs, we decided not to buy when the salesman told us the price.